indiana-university/rivet-react/src/components/SeriesNav/SeriesNav.md

-(Deprecated) Use the series nav to allow the user to step forward or backward through a series of content pages.
+Use the series nav to allow the user to step forward or backward through a series of content pages.

 A series nav is often used at the bottom of a news article, blog post, event page, or profile.